Google Ads: Functionality

 Google Ads' system is based partly on cookies and partly on keywords determined by advertisers.
 Google uses these characteristics to place advertising copy on pages that they think might be relevant.
+In 2023, Google introduced Topics API, which allows targeting ads based on browsing history stored in browser, to Google Chrome.
+Beyond contextual signals, the platform still supports keyword based intent targeting and charges advertisers primarily when users click an ad.
 Advertisers pay when users divert their browsing to click on the advertising copy.
 Adverts can be implemented locally, nationally, or internationally.